-Any Department student wishing to use rooms or areas within the 13th Street building for (i.e. - rehearsals, performances, etc.) must have prior approval at least 5 working days (Monday-Friday) in advance and complete the appropriate "Space Request Form" (see Appendix Page 20).
+Department members wishing to use rooms or areas within the 13th Street building for (i.e. - rehearsals, performances, etc.) must have prior approval at least 7 days in advance with complete "Space Request Form" (see Appendix).

 Although CSU Theatre and Dance performs in the Allen Complex, it is important to understand that because of our shared use of the facilities with the Cleveland Play House and Playhouse Square, that it is not permissible to use the theatres, lobbies or backstage areas in the Allen Theatre Complex without the prior permission and consent of Playhouse Square management and security.